openframeworks/ofBook/chapters/animation/chapter.md

 It's pretty easy to use `sin(...)` to animate the position of an object.

-Here, we'll take the sin of the elapsed time `sin(ofGetElpasedTimef())`.
+Here, we'll take the sine of the elapsed time `sin(ofGetElpasedTimef())`.
 This returns a number between negative one and one.
 It does this every 6.28 seconds.
 We can use ofMap to map this to a new range.
 For example

 ```cpp
 void ofApp::draw(){